 DR.J 4Inch Mini Projector – Most Commonly Used Projector

-This projector is the 2018 version of the same brand.
+This projector is the most popular projector in the market.
 It is a four-inch mini portable projector with 170-inch display capabilities.
 The bub is LED and gives up to 40,000 hours of viewing with 1800 Lumens.
 With it you can watch blue-ray quality motion pictures, that is, 1080p.

 The Dr. J is ideal for home theater use and works with various inputs.
 These are HDMI, USB, AV, SD, VGA and finally the Amazon Fire TV stick.
 With a laptop, mobile device or your iPad, you can still use the projector.
 The manufacturer specifies that it is not best for official use.
 That means you stand to be disappointed in you try using it for a business presentation.